Darian Kinnard: Kansas City Chiefs

 Kinnard was selected by the Kansas City Chiefs in the fifth round, 145th overall, of the 2022 NFL draft.
 Kinnard won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.

 On August 29, 2023, Kinnard was waived by the Chiefs and re-signed to the practice squad.
 Kinnard won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 Philadelphia Eagles

 On February 20, 2024, Kinnard signed with the Philadelphia Eagles.
 He made his first career start in the final week of the season against the Giants as the Eagles rested their usual starters in preparation for the playoffs.
 Kinnard won his third straight Super Bowl when the Eagles defeated the Kansas City Chiefs in Super Bowl LIX.
 He became the second player (after Ken Norton Jr.) in NFL history to win three consecutive Super Bowls as a player.

 Green Bay Packers

 On August 24, 2025, the Eagles traded Kinnard to the Green Bay Packers for a 2027 sixth-round pick.
+He appeared in all 17 games (starting four) for Green Bay during the regular season.

+On March 10, 2026, Kinnard re-signed with the Packers.
+On August 30, he was released as part of final roster cuts.

+New York Giants

+On September 1, 2026, Kinnard signed to the New York Giants practice squad.
+Kinnard reunites with his former offensive coordinator, Matt Nagy.